Natsuawa-Keiko/csgo-configs/README.md

 No.

 Config files save you in-game settings like keybindings, crosshair style, jumpthrow, etc. There is no difference between writing commands in your config files and executing them directly in the CS:GO console.
-Commands like `sv_cheats 1` are server-side command and if your are not the host, your can run them whatever you want: they just **WILL NOT WORK**, and you will not considered as hacker but a dumb player.
+Commands like `sv_cheats 1` are server-side commands and if your are not the host, your can input and execute them whatever you want: they will just **NOT WORK**, and you will not considered as a hacker but a dumb player.

 ### Can I just write them in the default `config.cfg`?